-Part III Realized Gain or (Loss), Recognized Gain, and Basis of Like-Kind Property Rec eive t t Caution: If you transferred and received (a) more than one group of like-kind properties or (b) cash or other her (no ot like-kind) propert ty, see Reporting of multi-asset exchanges in the instructions.
-Note: Complete lines 12 through 14 only if you gave up property that was not like-kind.
-Otherwise, go to line 15.
-I 12 Fair market value (FMV) of other property given up 12 - 13 Adjusted basis of other property given up 14 Gain or (loss) recognized on other property given up.
+anere v 3824 (2018) 10 M M 94 P ame(s) shown on tax return.
+Do not enter name and social security number if shown on other side.
+Your social security nur nber ari III Realized Gain or (Loss), Recognized Gain, and Basis of Like-Kind Property Red ceived Caution: If you transferred and received (a) more than one group of like-kind properties or (b) cash or or ther (not like-kind) pro operty see Reporting of multi-asset exchanges in the instructions. a an ana Note: Complete lines 12 through 14 only if you gave up property that was not like-kind.
+Otherwise , go to line 15.
+T 12 Fair market value (FMV) of other property given up 12 - 13 Adjusted basis of other property given up 14 Gain or (loss) recognized on other property given up.
 Subtract line 13 from line 12.
-Report the 44 gain or (loss) in the same manner as if the exchange had been a sale 14 Caution: If the property given up was used previously or partly as a home, see Property used as home in the instructions.
-15 Cash received, FMV of other property received, plus net liabilities assumed by other party, 10 reduced (but not below zero) by any exchange expenses you incurred.
-See instructions 15 16 FMV of like-kind property you received 16 17 Add lines 15 and 16 17 18 Adjusted basis of like-kind property you gave up, net amounts paid to other party, plus any exchange expenses not used on line 15.
+Report the gain or (loss) in the same manner as if the exchange had been a sale 14 Caution: If the property given up was used previously or partly as a home, see Property used as home in the instructions.
+15 Cash received, FMV of other property received, plus net liabilities assumed by other party, reduced (but not below zero) by any exchange expenses you incurred.
+See instructions .
+15 16 FMV of like-kind property you received 16 17 Add lines 15 and 16 17 18 Adjusted basis of like-kind property you gave up, net amounts paid to other party, plus any exchange expenses not used on line 15.
 See instructions 18 19 Realized gain or (loss).
-Subtract line 18 from line 17 19 20 Enter the smaller of line 15 or line 19, but not less than zero 20 ļ 21 Ordinary income under recapture rules.
+Subtract line 18 from line 17 19 20 Enter the smaller of line 15 or line 19, but not less than zero 20 21 Ordinary income under recapture rules.
 Enter here and on Form 4797, line 16.
 See instructions 21 22 Subtract line 21 from line 20.
 If zero or less, enter -0 If more than zero, enter here and on Schedule D or Form 4797, unless the installment method applies.
 See instructions 22 23 Recognized gain.
-Add lines 21 and 22 23 24 25 Basis of like-kind property received.
-Subtract line 15 from the sum of lines 18 and 23 24 25 Part 25 L L 26 conflict-of-interest requirements.
-This part can be used only if the cost of the replacement property the divested property.
-Enter the number from the upper right corner of your certificate of divestiture.
+Add lines 21 and 22 23 24 Deferred gain or (loss).
+Subtract line 23 from line 19.
+If a related party exchange, see instructions 24 25 Basis of like-kind property received.
+Subtract line 15 from the sum of lines 18 and 23 25 Part IV Deferral of Gain From Section 1043 Conflict-of-Interest Sales Note: This part is to be used only by officers or employees of the executive branch of the federal o of the federal government (including certain spouses, minor or dependent children, and trustees as for reporting nonrecognition of gain under section 1043 on the sale of property to comply with the requirements.
+This part can be used only if the cost of the replacement property is more than the l property. s described in sectic conflict-of-interest n 10- 26 Enter the number from the upper right corner of your certificate of divestiture.
 (Do not attach a copy of your certificate.
 Keep the certificate with your records.)
-27 Description of divested property 28 Description of replacement property ► 29 Date divested property was sold (month, day, year) 29 MM/DD/YY ~~~ 30 Sales price of divested property.
-See instructions - 31 Basis of divested property - 32 Realized gain.
-Subtract line 31 from line 30 32 33 Cost of replacement property purchased within 60 days after date of sale 34 Subtract line 33 from line 30.
-If zero or less, enter -0 34 07 07 35 Ordinary income under recapture rules.
-Enter here and on Form 4797, line 10.
-See instructions 35 36 Subtract line 35 from line 34.
-If zero or less, enter -0 If more than zero, enter here and on Schedule D or Form 4797.
-See instructions 26 36 + 37 Deferred gain.
-Subtract the sum of lines 35 and 36 from line 32 37 38 Basis of replacement property.
-Subtract line 37 from line 33 38
+27 Description of divested property ► 28 Description of replacement property ► 29 Date divested property was sold (month, day, year) 29 MM/DD/ YY 30 Sales price of divested property.
+See instructions 31 Basis of divested property - 32 Realized gain.
+Subtract line 31 from line 30 32 33 Cost of replacement property purchased within 60 days after date